What Milton, ON patients need to know about wisdom teeth extractions

 Wisdom Teeth Extractions FAQs

 “Wisdom teeth” refers to the nickname for the last teeth to develop in a person’s mouth.
-These backmost teeth are technically the third and final molars.
+In ancient times, they helped our ancestors chew tougher foods, like roots and raw meat.
+Nowadays, with modern diets and dentistry, these teeth aren’t as useful.
+This means that sometimes, they just cause trouble instead!
 Not everyone will develop all of their wisdom teeth; however, many will develop a “full set” – two molars on both sides of the mouth and in the upper and lower jaw.

 Why are they called “wisdom teeth”?